vanschependom/VISCO_handy-tools/README.md

+# Visco's bash scripts

-# Handy bash scripts I use on a daily basis.
+Handy bash scripts I use on a daily basis.

 ## Print that shit